Faculty Guide to Career Services Resources for Doctoral Students

-How We Can Work with You: We recommend you link your departmental web site to our web site, which is an easy way to let your students know how we are able to assist them.
+How We Can Work with You: We recommend you link your departmental website to our website, which is an easy way to let your students know how we are able to assist them.

 The original edition (1992) of this paperback guide to the academic job search was written with extensive feedback from a faculty advisory committee.
-Authored by Career Services advisors who work with doctoral students and used by faculty job candidates across the country, it is currently in its fourth edition (2008) and is one of the best-selling publications of the University of Pennsylvania Press.
+Authored by Career Services advisors who work with doctoral students and used by faculty job candidates across the country, it is currently in its fifth edition (2016) and is one of the best-selling publications of the University of Pennsylvania Press.
 It is an extensive step-by-step discussion of what students can do to prepare for and to participate in the academic job market.
 Career Services subsidizes copies of the book for current and recent Penn doctoral students and advanced postdoctoral fellows for $10.

 How We Can Work with You: We hope you'll encourage your students to obtain a copy of the book, preferably about two years before they're ready to go on the market.
 Several departments purchase copies of the book for their advanced doctoral students.

 How We Can Work with You: Feel free to share all listings with us, particularly announcements that apply to students outside your department.
 Many faculty members forward position openings to us, which we distribute to interested candidates.
 We are happy to receive position announcements for nonprofit, public and private sector opportunities that might be a good match for Penn graduate students and postdocs.
-We prefer to receive listings which come in via e-mail because these are so easy to forward to distribution lists.

 Postdocs are eligible for all services and for access to most resources.